wp-plugins/zen4wp/trunk/readme.txt

 = Does it matter whether or not WordPress is in the main site root or does Zen Cart have to be in the main site root? = IN GENERAL you need WordPress in a subdirectory of Zen Cart OR Zen Cart in a sub-directory of WordPress.
 You don't install them BOTH in the root of your domain..
 Bottomline is this plugin works REGARDLESS as to which is in the root folder (WordPress or Zen Cart).

-= When someone goes to the shop page I don’t want it to look like the Zen Cart pages.
+= When someone goes to the shop page I don't want it to look like the Zen Cart pages.
 Will Zen Cart for WordPress (zen4wp) & WordPress for Zen Cart (wp4zen) make my Zen Cart site look like my WordPress site? =

-Zen Cart for WordPress (zen4wp) & WordPress for Zen Cart (wp4zen) isn’t going to change the look of Zen Cart or WordPress.
+Zen Cart for WordPress (zen4wp) & WordPress for Zen Cart (wp4zen) isn't going to change the look of Zen Cart or WordPress.
 The look and feel of Zen Cart is still controlled by the Zen Cart template and the look and feel of WordPress is still controlled by your WordPress theme.
-You WILL still need to modify your Zen Cart template to make it MATCH your WordPress site. (which is EXACTLY what was done for the sites that are using Zen4WP http://www.eyeitalia.com & http://www.laserdiscvault.com)
+You WILL still need to modify your Zen Cart template to make it MATCH your WordPress site. (which is EXACTLY what was done for the sites that are using Zen4WP - http://www.eyeitalia.com & http://www.laserdiscvault.com)

 Zen Cart for WordPress (zen4wp) & WordPress for Zen Cart (wp4zen) are not theming or templating add-ons..
 They are CONTENT add-ons.
 They will allow you to display Zen Cart products, reviews, testimonial, shopping cart, etc in your WordPress site.
 They will allow you to display your blogs post categories, recent posts or tag cloud widgets, etc in Zen Cart.
 What your WordPress site and Zen cart site LOOK like is still controlled by the respective WordPress theme and Zen Cart template.
 Making them LOOK alike is a LOT easier today than it has been historically.
 (As you can see in http://www.eyeitalia.com & http://www.laserdiscvault.com sites)

-= I found a plugin for WordPress which says it “integrates osCommerce into any WordPress theme“.
+= I found a plugin for WordPress which says it "integrates osCommerce into any WordPress theme".
 This plugin looks like it embeds osCommerce inside WordPress.
 Does Zen Cart for WordPress (zen4wp) work the same way?
 Will I be able to embed Zen Cart inside my WordPress site/theme? =

 Simply put, no. Unlike other plugins, Zen Cart for WordPress (zen4wp) is not going to display a whole Zen Cart store inside WordPress..
-Zen Cart for WordPress (zen4wp) is NOT an embedding plugin (ALA WordPress on Zen Cart or other “blog embedding” solutions).
+Zen Cart for WordPress (zen4wp) is NOT an embedding plugin (ALA WordPress on Zen Cart or other "blog embedding” solutions).
 Zen Cart for WordPress (zen4wp) allows you to display specific Zen Cart content on your WordPress site using a series of widgets (which can be displayed inside any WordPress sidebar) and shortcodes (which can be displayed inside any page or post or text widget)..
 Unlike embedding plugins, Zen Cart for WordPress (zen4wp) allows you to use the FULL power of WordPress and the FULL power of Zen Cart.
 This means that you will be able to use any plugin/module for Zen Cart or WordPress without limits (like having to implement some gnarly code just to get your Zen Cart module to work inside WordPress).

 = Where can I get more information? =
 To learn more, go to http://zencart-wordpress-integration.com/